 Please explain briefly.

+[agreed]

 If your country does not make extradition conditional on the existence of a treaty, does your country recognize the offences set out in article 16, para.
-1 of the Convention [and offences established in accordance with Protocols to which your country is a Party] as extraditable offences? art.
+1 of the Convention [and offences established in accordance with Protocols to which your country is a Party] as extraditable offences? (art.
 16, para.
 6)

 Yes Yes, in part No Not applicable